ravisvi/IDM/README.md

 IDM
 ===

-IDM using python for a college project.
+Internet Download Manager implemented using python .

 Features (supposed to have):
 	1. Parallel download for a single file.